tawesoft/morph/doc/mapping-go-structs-with-morph.md

 Again, these definitions are just for us, and don't need to be written down anywhere.

-> **Tip:** morph doesn't need full type information.
-It is the Go compiler that
+> **Tip:** Morph doesn't need full type information.
+The Go compiler, not
-> ensures morph generates correct code.
+> Morph, is the right place to verify our generated code for type-correctness.

 [morph.ParseStruct]: https://pkg.go.dev/github.com/tawesoft/morph#ParseStruct
 [morph.ParseStruct (from string) example]: https://pkg.go.dev/github.com/tawesoft/morph#example-ParseStruct-FromString